 Limitations to entry

-- Learners MUST provide their own steel capped workboats, work pants or shorts and shirts appropriate to the construction industry.
+- Learners MUST provide their own steel capped work boots, work pants or shorts and shirts appropriate to the construction industry.

 Specialist Course Information